adueck/blog/content/blog/recursively-modify-text-jsx-react/index.md

 const c: TSExpression = ["a", "cat", ["is", "a", [["cat"], "to"], "me"]];
 ```

 We have a very simple type definition that can create very complex pieces of data.
-And because the definition is simple, processing the data is also very simple!
+But because the definition is simple, processing the data is also simple!

 ```ts
 function changeAnimalTS(s: TSExpression): TSExpression {